45ACC/45ACC.github.io/participants.md

 aside: false
 ---

+Below is a list of participants that have agreed to have their name posted here.
+There are 2 participants not in this list.

 1. John Bamberg, The University of Western Australia
 2. Alice Devillers, The University of Western Australia
 3. Michael Giudici, The University of Western Australia